 - Gain real job experience and skills

-- Build your Resume and Portfolio
+- Build your Resume, Portfolio and Network

 - Gain high school credits